Practice

 Environmental and Regulatory Practice

-Our environmental attorneys have extensive experience representing clients in environmental regulatory actions, transactional issues, and site-specific litigation in regards to air, water and solid/hazardous wastes, including amendments to state water quality regulations pursuant to the Clean Water Act.
-Our team includes a former attorney for the United States Department of Justice Environmental Defense Section.
-We have significant experience representing clients before the Arkansas Public Service Commission and other federal and state regulatory agencies, as well as experience in environmental remediation litigation, oil and gas regulatory matters, environmental management systems, permitting issues, insurance, and site investigations.
+Our team has extensive experience representing clients in environmental regulatory actions, transactional issues, and site-specific litigation involving air, water, and solid/hazardous wastes, including amendments to state water quality regulations pursuant to the Clean Water Act.
+Michael Heister’s experience with the U.S. Department of Justice representing the Environmental Protection Agency and other agencies informs his advice to clients on a broad range of environmental matters, including environmental management systems, permitting issues, insurance, and site investigations and remediation.

 Governmental Organizations